bobbicodes/bob/README.md

 # Clojure evaluation

 The Ctrl+e key-binding sends the buffer to [Planck](http://planck-repl.org/) which prints the result of the last expression.
-Open another terminal and run the `rerun` script (set to executable with `chmod +x rerun`) to connect to your Clojurescript REPL via JavaScriptCore:
+Open another terminal and run the `repl` script (set to executable with `chmod +x repl`) to connect to your Clojurescript REPL via JavaScriptCore:

 ```
-$ ./rerun plk planckeval.cljs
+$ ./repl
 ```
-`rerun` uses `inotifywait` to watch and reload your code.
 You must have `inotifywait` installed on your machine, as well as Planck.

 # What I wanted